LiquidInfinity/Commander/README.md

 ## License

-Commander inherits Peekaboo's license.
-Refer to the root `LICENSE` file in this repository for the exact terms.
+Commander is released under the MIT license.
+Refer to `LICENSE` for details.